tytydraco/yessleep/out/A_sick_man_commandeered_our_bus_He_wont_tell_us_where_were_headed.md

 Nothing but Frank.

 We have only ever stopped to get gas or supplies a few times.
 There is a decrepit, filthy toilet system in the back alcove of this bus.
-We discovered it on the first day.
 The only food on board were the old woman's groceries.
 They quickly ran out among the five people.
 Now, we divide up whatever miscellaneous scraps Frank throws our way.
 He doesn't want us to starve.
 It's like he needs us to stay alive, for whatever reason.

 When he leaves, the bodies watch us.
 Propped up in the aisle with vacant, glass stares.